MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/3ds-max.md

 author: JBrentJ
-description: Describes, in tutorial format, how to use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 08/13/2019 ms.service: crm-online ms.topic: article
-title: Use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Autodesk 3ds Max to prepare content for use in Dynamics 365 mixed-reality applications ms.reviewer: v-brycho
 ---

-# Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 mixed-reality apps
+# Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 mixed-reality applications

 When preparing CAD files for Microsoft Dynamics 365 mixed-reality apps, you can run into numerous performance and quality roadblocks that prevent a smooth transition from CAD to real time.
 The 3ds Max program is a digital content creation (DCC) suite that has a unique ability to bridge parametric models and real-time polygon modeling.
 This tutorial demonstrates how to use the 3ds Max conversion and optimization capabilities to prepare 3D CAD models for use in mixed reality.